dkz2r/python-intermediate-tool/episodes/04-unit-testing.md

 ## Unit Testing

-We have our two little test files, but you might imagine that it's not particuarly efficient to always write individual scripts to test our code.
+We have our two little test files, but you might imagine that it's not particularly efficient to always write individual scripts to test our code.
 What if we had a lot of functions or classes?
 Or a lot of different ideas to test?
 What if our objects changed down the line?
-Our existing modules are going to be diffucult to maintain, and, as you may have expected, there is alredy a solution for this problem.
+Our existing modules are going to be difficult to maintain, and, as you may have expected, there is already a solution for this problem.

 ### What Makes For a Good Test?